floatzcss/floatz/README.md

 ##Basic concepts

 ###Boxes
-The basic layout class is the left floating box.
+The basic layout class is a box.
+Each box is left floating (this is where the name of floatz comes from).
 ```
 <div class="flz_box">
    ...